paulaehab/Detect-Emotions-From-The-Posts/README.md

 Dataset link: https://www.kaggle.com/parulpandey/emotion-dataset
 Second dataset is a collection of tweets annotated with the emotions behind them with 13 emotions
 Dataset link: https://www.kaggle.com/pashupatigupta/emotion-detection-from-text
-I used a mix between the two datasets to provide a data set with the following emotion (Angry - Happy - Sad - Neutral - Love)
+I used a merged version between the two datasets to provide a data set with the following emotion (Angry - Happy - Sad - Neutral - Love)
 ### 2- Data Preprocessing and Data cleaning
 #### Data Preprocessing
 I merged the two datasets to get a full dataset with the four emotions and you can find the code of merging in